jaswingumpella/codevision/PRD.md

 * For Sequence tab:

   * Toggle “Show external calls” to hide/show interactions that leave first-party packages
+  * Sidebar lists every endpoint; selecting a row swaps the SVG/source panes so users can jump between flows quickly.
 * For large codebases:

   * Support basic filtering / grouping (e.g. filter by package prefix)
   * Goal is to reduce noise without crashing the browser
+* Layout is responsive: on narrow screens, the analyzer form stacks above the diagrams tab, and SVG panes scroll within their cards rather than forcing the page to overflow horizontally.

 ---